JackPlowman/development-ideas/IDEAS.md

 ### Detect project technologies and list all currently used in active repositories

 - Create a GitHub Action that analyses the repositories and creates a report with the technologies used

+### Create a Chrome Extension that spell checks code in a GitHub Pull Request

+Features:

+- Create a Chrome Extension that spell checks code in a GitHub Pull Request
+- Should work with many languages
+- Work for both code created by me and code created by others

 ## Started Ideas